ysoftwareab/yplatform/doc/working-with-git-pr.md

 follow these guidelines:

 0. Small is Best
-1. Correctness
+1. Correct
-2. Consistency
+2. Consistent
-3. Readability
+3. Readable
-4. Knowledge Sharing (extra)
+4. Share Knowledge

 ## 0. Small is Best